 I'm no philosopher nor do I claim to have supernatural powers

 I woke one morning with the below image in my head.
-It was living deep in my personal archives and for some reason I was drawn to it and decided to extract the image and begin working on it during a post production session. unbeknownst to me, the image triggered an existential dialogue that was had and still existed deep inside me and clearly I was still arm wrestling with.
+The image has been living deep in my personal archives and for some reason I was drawn to it and decided to extract the image and begin working on it during a post production session.
+Unbeknownst to me, the image triggered an existential dialogue that has and still existed deep inside me, and clearly I was still arm wrestling with it .

 There's a school of thought out there that considers this life to be 'void' and therefore begins to consider the next, leaving behind the rest.
 It sounds very dramatic, but hey...

 After having a lengthy debate with a member of my own family who's attitude is one of 'There's more 'life', what's the point of 'this life' it's gone to shit anyways.'
 Whilst I appreciate and I am sensitive to the fact that the act of this statement is contextually and psychologically loaded, one can imagine that such a debate can run the risk of becoming a philosophical snowball, this particular debate eventually ended up in a warm spring.